rocketlabdelta/info-central/_motor_research/solid-propellants.md

 contributors:
 - Terry McCreary
 ---
-All solid propellant contains at least two components-–an oxidizer and a fuel.
+All solid propellant contains at least two components--an oxidizer and a fuel.
 Chemically speaking, the oxidizer accepts electrons, the fuel supplies them.
 In double-base propellants, oxidizer and fuel are contained within the same molecule.
 A common double-base propellant is nitrocellulose (smokeless powder) plasticized with nitroglycerin.